cosserat-rods/cosserat-rods_old.github.io/_docs/3_software/workflow.md

 #####  7. post-process
 Once the simulation ends, it is time to analyze the data.
 If you defined a callback function, the data you outputted in available there (i.e. `callback_data_rod1`, otherwise you can access the final configuration of you system through your rod objects.
 For example, if you want the final position of one of your rods, you can get it from `rod1.position_collection[:]`.

-## Useful Information
-<span style="color:red">**Still need to do**</span>

-What parameters are defined
-**per node:**
-&nbsp; position
-&nbsp; area?

-**per element:**
-&nbsp; elastic moduli
-&nbsp; poisson ratio
-&nbsp; dx
-&nbsp; length
-&nbsp; nu

-**per simulation:**
-&nbsp; timestep
-&nbsp; duration
-&nbsp; timestepping method

-#### Rules of Thumb
-To help get you started and building initial intuition about Pyelastica, here are some general rules of thumb to follow.
->**Important!** These are based on general observations of how simulations tend to behave and are not guaranteed to always hold.
-Particularly for choosing dx and dt, it is important to perform a separate convergence study for your specific case.

-    1. Number of elements and stable dx
-    2. Timestepper (dt)
-    3. Stability concerns? dx~dt?
-    4. Run time estimation
-        i.   scaling with increased dx and dt (linear?) ii.  scaling with adding rods
-        iii. parallelization/HPC outlook
-    5. Call back timing
-        i.   use for output - time needed for videos ii.  storage requirements
-        iii. memory or i/o to disk

-# Tutorials
-We are creating a number of Jupyter Notebooks and python scripts to help get users started with using Pyelastica.
-We have uploaded the notebooks to [Binder](link-to-binder-notebooks), allowing you to try out some of the tutorials without having to install Pyelastica.
-You can also download the notebooks [here](link-to-notebooks).

->Additional examples are also available in the examples folder of Pyelastica's [Github repo](link-to-github-repo).

 # Visualization
 If you wish to visualize your system, make sure you define your callback function to output all necessary data.
-You can either plot your data using a python package such as `matplotlib`, or any rendering software that you choose.
+You can either plot your data using a python package such as matplotlib, or any rendering software that you choose.
 >For high-quality visualization, we suggest [POVray](http://povray.com).
 See [this tutorial](link-to-POVray-tutorial) for examples of different ways of visualizing the system.

 \\